aayushi02agarwal/problem-solving-js/es6.md

 Grandparent clicked
 ```

 - These operations are very heavy and cause performane issue.
-Let's see how we can stop the propagation at a particuler point of time
+Let's see how we can stop the propagation at a particular point of time

 ```js
 document.querySelector("#grandparent").addEventListener('click', () => { console.log("Grandparent clicked"); }, true); //capturing